OrchardCMS/OrchardCore/src/docs/guides/contributing/contributing-code.md

 ## Identifying the scale

-First identify the scale of what you would like to contribute.
+First, identify the scale of what you would like to contribute.
 If it is small (grammar/spelling or a bug fix) feel free to start working on a fix.
 If you are submitting a feature or other substantial code contribution, please discuss it with the team first and ensure it follows the roadmap and fits into the bigger picture.
 We'd hate to see your work go to waste!
 The best is if you work on open issues, and open an issue for your idea too, before starting coding.

-You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
+You might also read these two blog posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.

 ## Submitting a pull request (PR)